joaopascoalfariafeup/testdafny110/README.md

 - large language model, and
 - configuration (e.g., temperature or reasoning level),

-and holding the generated annotations produced using the **direct prompting** strategy.
+and holding the generated solutions (annotated programs) produced using the **direct prompting** strategy.

 ---